simonw/datasette-plugin/README.md

 # datasette-plugin cookiecutter template

 A cookiecutter template for creating new Datasette plugins.
+See [Writing Plugins](https://docs.datasette.io/en/stable/writing_plugins.html) in the Datasette documentation for more details.

 ## Installation